johnteske/fmail-dev/README.md

 #### Project creation
 * add templates
 * copy `.scss` files to project folder
-* open new file in browser upon creation—or at least `build` directory
+* open new file in browser upon creation—or at least `build` directory. could also be task of its own.

+#### Distribution
+* currently emailName is pulled from project parameter—pull it from project.json
+* add alias for shorthand i.e. `grunt dist:September-2015-Newsletter`

 #### Archive
 * create task
 * add subject line as comment in final, archived html file

 #### Maintenance and documentation
+* reconfigure todo and workflow list as checkboxes?
 * add requirements and setup information
 * test with `grunt-replace` v0.10.2
 * look into express server over livereload